-He also notes that surrounding yourself with plants "creates a sanctuary for us to feel safe and calm," leading to feelings of relaxation and comfort.
-One 2010 study revealed that 30 minutes of gardening decreased more stress than 30 minutes of indoor reading.
+He also notes that surrounding yourself with plants "creates a sanctuary for us to feel safe and calm," leading to feelings of relaxation and comfort7.
+One 2010 study8 revealed that 30 minutes of gardening decreased more stress than 30 minutes of indoor reading.
 Mycobacterium vaccae, a bacterium in soil, has even been found to trigger the release of serotonin, which, in turn, improves mood and decreases anxiety.

 It has also been reported that the benefits of gardening projects can delay the symptoms of dementia.
-George Papanicolaou, D.O., functional medicine doctor at Mark Hyman’s UltraWellness Center, references one study in particular, which followed nearly 3,000 older adults for 16 years, tracking incidents of all kinds of dementia and assessing a variety of lifestyle factors.
+George Papanicolaou, D.O., functional medicine doctor at Mark Hyman’s UltraWellness Center, references one study12 in particular, which followed nearly 3,000 older adults for 16 years, tracking incidents of all kinds of dementia and assessing a variety of lifestyle factors.
 He notes that the researchers found daily gardening to represent the single biggest risk reduction for dementia, reducing incidence by 36%.